25HoursaDay/25Embed/README.md

 <h3>Install with Javascript</h3>

-If you would like to install 25Embed in your index.js file, you must add the following code:
+If you would like to install 25Embed in your index.js file, you can add the following code:
 ```javascript
 document.head.append(`
   <script src="path to config file"></script>